SUBSTANTIAL AMENDMENT TO 2019 ACTION PLAN AVAILABLE FOR REVIEW

 FOR COVID-19 FUNDS FROM CARES ACT

-The State of Arkansas anticipates receiving $18,756,054 in “Round 1” CARES Act grant funds from HUD to be amended into the 2019 Annual Plan.
-The amount includes $7,808,010 in ESG-CV, and $133,620 for HOPWA-CV, to be administered by the Arkansas Department of Human Services, and Arkansas Department of Health, respectively.
-CDBG-CV funds in the amount of $10,814,424 will be amended into the 2019 plan at a later date.
+The State of Arkansas anticipates receiving an additional $15,978,848 in ESG-CV2 “Round 2” CARES Act grant funds from HUD to be amended into the 2019 Annual Plan.
+These funds will be administered by the Arkansas Department of Human Services.

 A substantial amendment to the 2019 plan may be viewed here.